estuary/flow/site/docs/reference/Connectors/capture-connectors/gcs.md

   googleCredentials_sops:
     # URL containing the account to impersonate and the associated project
     service_account_impersonation_url: https://iamcredentials.googleapis.com/v1/projects/-/serviceAccounts/<target-account>@<project>.iam.gserviceaccount.com:generateAccessToken
-    # Credentials for the account that has been configured to impersonate the target
+    # Credentials for the account that has been configured to impersonate the target.
     source_credentials:
+        # In addition to the listed fields, copy and paste the rest of your JSON key file as your normally would
+        # for the `googleCredentials` field
         client_email: <origin-account>@<anotherproject>.iam.gserviceaccount.com
-        client_id: ...
-        private_key: ...
-        private_key_id: ...
-        project_id: ...
         token_uri: https://oauth2.googleapis.com/token
         type: service_account
     type: impersonated_service_account